JavaRockstar/WPS-SLAUGHTER/README.md

 # WPS-SLAUGHTER

-A WPS cracking script by ApatheticEuphoria,Aanarchyy.
+A WPS cracking script by ApatheticEuphoria,
++ Major Help & Support from Aanarchyy.